homerhanumat/hugoBlog/content/post/blogdown-demo-sites.md

 title = "Demo Sites for Blogdown-ified Hugo Themes" math = false summary = """
-I tweaked a couple of simple Hugo themes for use by R-bloggers along with the **blogdown**by R-bloggers.
+I tweaked a couple of simple Hugo themes for use by R-bloggers along with the **blogdown** package.
 If you prefer minimal themes you might wish to start with one of these.
 """
 ghcommentid = 4
 +++